RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 ## How your work is graded

 Our course uses a **mastery-based grading system** in which **most graded work does not have a point value** but is instead graded on the basis of **whether or not it meets standards of acceptable work or not**.
-This is not exactly "Pass/Fail" because if you submit work that does not meet the standards, you'll usually have a chance to revise it and resubmit for regrading.
+This is not exactly "Pass/Fail", because if you submit work that does not meet the standards, you'll usually have a chance to revise it and resubmit for regrading, as often as needed until you're happy with your grade (or until the end of the course).
+But, like "Pass/Fail", your work will be evaluated on a two-level or a four-level rubric.
+How this works, depends on the work being graded:

+**Daily Prep and Followup Activities**: These are graded either with a "check" or an "x".
+A

 ![EMRN rubric](https://i.ibb.co/Pww4pVg/EMRN.png)